-- In Exp mode, the result is from the weighted calculation of the N (specified by Avg Num) measurements and the previous averages. - In Repeat mode, the result is from the average of the N (specified by Avg Num) measurements.
+- In Exp mode, the result is from the exponent average calculation of the current N (specified by Avg Num) measurements. - In Repeat mode, the result is the arithmetic average of the current N (specified by Avg Num) measurements.

 3. NO.of Harmo